pravinbashyal/pravinbashyal.com/src/blogs/how_i_built_pure_html_blog.md

 Bottom line, I wanted simple html website without too many javascript dependencies and configs.
 So I scraped what I had in progress with gatsby and started listing out what my requirements were.

-## Features I needed:
+## My Requirements:
-1. I only need html and css based blog for now
+1. basic html and css blog
-2. I write md and chugs out html blogs
+2. I write markdown and chugs out html blogs
-3. Lists latest blogs
+3. It shows created date and last modified date
-4. It shows created date and last modified date
+4. looks pretty decent
-5. looks pretty decent
+5. is responsive and accessible
-6. is responsive and accessible
+6. seo optimized
-7. seo optimized
+7. lists latest blogs

 ## Libraries and tools used:
 - [marked](https://github.com/markedjs/marked)